shenwei356/cnote/README.md

        use          Select a note
        list, ls     List all notes

-       add          add a note item
+       add          Add a note item
        rm           Remove a note item
-       search, s    Search for
-       tag, t       List items by tags
+       tag, t       List items by tags.
+List all tags if no arguments given search, s    Search items with regular expression

        dump         Dump whole database, for backup or transfer wipe         Attention!
 Wipe whole database